03. Prepare your National Society for anticipatory action

 Who?
 What?
 When?

-IM, GIS Impact-based mapping and activation map generation; digitalisation of beneficiary selection and warehousing Ideally, an IM person is already onboarded at the beginning of the project as the collection of impact and risk data is one of the first steps in an FbF programme.
-If possible, this person should stay on throughout the whole EAP development process and perhaps longer to support the monitoring of the trigger and the implementation.
+Information Management (IM), GIS Impact-based mapping and activation map generation; digitalisation of beneficiary selection and warehousing Ideally, an IM person is already onboarded at the beginning of the process.
+Particularly for s/EAP development, the collection of impact and risk data is one of the first steps.
+If possible, this person should stay on throughout the whole development process and perhaps longer to support the monitoring of the trigger and the implementation, if applicable.

-PMER Development of M&E plan, theory of change for early actions, impact study post activation A dedicated PMER staff for the FbF project can be helpful when developing the MEAL plan of the EAP that usually comes towards the end (1-2 months).
-In any case the PMER department should be looped in to also support MEAL after an activation (1-2 months).
-For more information on MEAL in the EAP and respective support, please refer to chapter 9.
+Planning, monitoring, evaluation and reporting (PMER) Development of M&E plan, theory of change for early actions, impact study post activation A dedicated PMER staff for the AA project can be helpful, for example, when developing the MEAL plan of an s/EAP.
+In any case, the PMER department should be looped in to also support MEAL after an activation (one to two months).
+For more information on MEAL and respective support, please refer to the chapter on Monitoring, Evaluation, Accountability, and Learning (MEAL).

 Cash expert Identification of financial service provider, minimum expenditure basket If cash is considered as an early action, a cash expert should be looped in once this decision is taken.
 They can help you to design appropriate cash interventions and to ensure that cash delivery systems can accommodate the rapid timelines required for anticipatory action, especially for fast-onset hazards.

-Logistics Ensure that early actions can be delivered in time A logistics expert or the logistics department should be engaged once first early actions are brainstormed.
+Logistics Ensure that early actions can be delivered in time A logistics expert or the logistics department should be engaged once first early actions are brainstormed to assess logistical feasibility.

-Other experts, e.g. livelihood, veterinary, shelter, PGI etc. Early action development Subject-matter experts in designing specific early actions.
+Other experts, e.g. livelihood; veterinary; shelter; Protection, Gender, and Inclusion (PGI); etc. Early action development Subject-matter experts in designing specific early actions.
 In most cases, their services will only be needed temporarily to assist with the development of specific sections or plans.

 Job descriptions

-You can find various job descriptions for the above-named positions here and in the toolbox below.
+You can find various job descriptions for the above-named positions in the toolbox below.
 If you have other job descriptions to share from your work, please reach out to us.

 Step 4: Agree on information management system